kongo2002/eventuate-chaos/scenarios/counter/README.markdown

 network failures have been resolved.
 Even though during the test run nodes are partitioned from each other the counters are supposed to converge to the same correct value.

+The default settings of the test script are to inject 30 partitions on the network every 10 seconds and moreover toggling one random node's network to being *slow* or *flaky* (more information on [blockade][blockade]) separated by 5 seconds each.
+In the meantime every 0.1 seconds a request for either a *decrement* or *increment* operation is triggered towards one random Eventuate node.

 Some parameters like request interval (`--interval`), number of network failures to inject (`--iterations`) and the number of participating Eventuate nodes (`--locations`) may be configured at the command line as well.